plxtra/oms-api/src/content/docs/rest/identity/current.md

 `GET /identity/current`

-Performing a GET on this URL retrieves the permissions for the currently authenticated user.
+Retrieves the permissions for the currently authenticated user.

 ### Response